seanhess/runtime-types/README.md

     // ==> []

-Checks if fields are all set
+Checks if fields are set

     var errs = validators.User({
       age: 23,